GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

 \subsubsection{Forming the Hypothesis about Possible Error Patterns}

-In the Parallel Sets View, E2 finds that the GAT achieves an accuracy of 86.16\% on the whole dataset and 84.70\% on the testing set. \zhihua{}{After inspecting the overview of metrics in the Parallel Sets View, E2 selected three axes, including \textit{nearest training nodes dominant label consistency}, \textit{top-k most similar training nodes dominant label consistency}, and \textit{GAT correctness}, because E2 thought that those metrics are important and can support a detailed analysis.
+In the Parallel Sets View, E2 found that the GAT achieves an accuracy of 86.16\% on the whole dataset and 84.70\% on the testing set.
+To check whether there are error patterns resulting from node features rather than graph structure, E2 selected three axes, including \textit{nearest training nodes dominant label consistency}, \textit{top-k most similar training nodes dominant label consistency}, and \textit{GAT correctness}, as E2 believed that the axis \textit{GAT correctness} can help him to filter the nodes with the correct prediction or wrong prediction.
+The axes \textit{nearest training nodes dominant label consistency} and \textit{top-k most similar training nodes dominant label consistency} can help him determine whether the source of influence on prediction results is the graph structure or the node features.
 E2 found an interesting set of nodes with the \textit{nearest training nodes dominant label consistency} as true, the \textit{top-k most similar training nodes dominant label consistency} as false, and the \textit{GAT correctness} as wrong.
-E2 decided to further explore them and select those nodes in the Parallel Sets View by clicking the ribbon satisfying the above conditions. }
+E2 decided to further explore them and select those nodes in the Parallel Sets View by clicking the ribbon satisfying the above conditions.